What is ARAI Range in EV and how is it Measured?

-Automotive Research Association of India (ARAI) is an automotive R&D organization set up by the automotive industry and the Ministry of Industries.
+The Automotive Research Association of India (ARAI) is an automotive R&D organization set up by the automotive industry and the Ministry of Industries.
 It functions as an autonomous body and assists the Government of India in formulating automotive standards and regulations.

 ARAI offers comprehensive certification and homologation services for an entire range of automotive vehicles, systems, and components.
 It also developed a Simulation Lab to offer end-to-end solutions for the automotive industry.
-Any electric vehicle with a motor power of 250W or more needs ARAI approval to be on road.
+Any electric vehicle with a motor power of 250W or more needs ARAI approval to be on the road.

 Read More: Electric Car Powertrains & EV Components

-What Is ARAI Range in Electric Vehicle?
+What Is the ARAI Range in Electric Vehicles?

-The full form of ARAI is the Automotive Research Association of India.
 It is an automotive R&D organization set up by the Ministry of Automotive Industry and Industry.
 It acts as an autonomous body and assists the Government of India in formulating automotive standards and regulations.

 What is Meant by IDC Range in an Electric Scooter?

-IDC Range stands for Indian driving conditions Range.
 These tests are not done on real roads.
-ARAI testing is carried out under extremely ideal conditions using a chassis dynamometer, with the aim of making the conditions as close to the real world as possible.
+ARAI testing is carried out under extremely ideal conditions using a chassis dynamometer, to make the conditions as close to the real world as possible.

 How ARAI Range is Measured in Electric Vehicles?